floresql/Cheat_Sheets/SQL/05_ctes_and_subqueries.md

 # SQL CTEs & Subqueries Cheat Sheet

 ## 📌 Description
+Covers subqueries and Common Table Expressions (CTEs), including recursive CTEs.

+## 🚀 When to Use
+Use for breaking down complex logic or working with hierarchical data.

+## 📌 Description
 Use CTEs and subqueries to break down complex logic and reuse query structures.

 ## 🔄 Common Table Expressions (CTEs)